manngo/srcset.js/README.md

 For the most part, the browsers which most need responsive images, that is, the ones on mobile devices, are supported.
 However, for the rare device which hase IE8 or IE9, it doesn’t work.

+###Current Support

+A number of newer versions of browsers are beginning to implement ```srcset```, but only for screen resolution.
+This has proven to be a problem, since this can actually stop this code from working.

+However, the code does work, by disabling the in-built ```srcset```.
+This is clearly a hack.

 Possible Enhancements
 ---------------------

-1. Support for screen resolutions.

-2. Support for IE8 & IE9.
+Support for IE8 & IE9.

 Disclaimer
 ----------